 Example #2 – Delete Columns with Worksheet Name

-The above is the overview of how to delete columns using VBA code.
+The above is an overview of how to delete columns using VBA code.
 However, that is not the good practice of deleting columns, without referring the worksheet name it is dangerous to blindly delete the column.

 If you have not mentioned the worksheet name then whichever sheet is active it will delete columns of that sheet.